Rucilos/wpde/readme.md

 ## WordPress Development Environment (WPDE)

 WordPress Development Environment (WPDE) is a fantastic starting point for creating a WordPress template.
-Includes responsive and accessibility design, necessary files, and features for proper template functioning.
+It includes responsive and accessibility design, necessary files, and features for proper template functioning, as well as a settings page.

 ![WPDE - Cover](/.github/cover.png)